aptech/docs/docs/sslib/sscontrolcreate.rst

     :param k_posdef: Optional argument, the dimension of the state innovation with a positive definite covariance matrix.
     :type k_posdef: scalar

-    :return ssctl: Instance of :class:`ssControl` struct with members set to default values.
+    :return ssCtl: Instance of :class:`ssControl` struct with members set to default values.

          .. list-table::
             :widths: auto